-Rocketship shall comply with Education Code Section 47605.6(l), which states in pertinent part:
+Rocketship shall comply with Education Code Section 47605(1), which states:

-"Teachers in charter schools shall be required to hold a Commission on Teacher Credentialing certificate, permit or other document equivalent to that which a teacher in other public schools would be required to hold.
+Teachers in charter schools shall be required to hold a Commission on Teacher Credentialing certificate, permit or other document equivalent to that which a teacher in other public schools would be required to hold.
 These documents shall be maintained on file at the charter school and shall be subject to periodic inspection by chartering authority.
-It is the intent of the Legislature that charter schools be given flexibility with regard to non-core, non-college preparatory courses."
+It is the intent of the Legislature that charter schools be given flexibility with regard to noncore, noncollege preparatory courses.

 All teachers will be CLAD certified.